Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 answer and determination.

 With a destination now, Isaiah left the Guild Hall (mid-morning) and began the walk towards the eastern Daedalus district.
-As he walked, he reflected on **Ryu**, acknowledging how often she occupied his thoughts ('living rent-free') and realizing with some irony that she didn't even know his name.
+As he walked, he reflected on Ryu, acknowledging how often she occupied his thoughts ('living rent-free') and realizing with some irony that she didn't even know his name.
 This fueled his desire to become someone impressive.
 He also briefly considered his original plan of using his first Familia merely as a stepping stone to Freya, comparing it to his more recent intuition pulling him towards Hestia.

 The journey took him through winding Daedalus streets, the atmosphere subtly shifting from affluent to slightly neglected as he neared the eastern edge.
-He finally located the **abandoned church**, an old stone structure showing signs of decay but with faint signs of life near a side annex (wisps of smoke, a tended patch).
+He finally located the abandoned church, an old stone structure showing signs of decay but with faint signs of life near a side annex (wisps of smoke, a tended patch).
 Steeling himself against the strangeness of seeking a goddess here, he pushed through a rusty gate and approached the annex door.
-Just as he raised his hand to knock, he heard a distinct **CRASH** from inside, followed by a muffled, high-pitched yelp.
+Just as he raised his hand to knock, he heard a distinct CRASH from inside, followed by a muffled, high-pitched yelp.
 Confused and slightly alarmed ("Umm, what?"), Isaiah hesitated, finding the idea of knocking on a god's door after hearing such a sound deeply bizarre.

 Pushing past the weirdness, he knocked firmly three times.
 After a pause and some shuffling sounds, the door creaked open partially.
-Peering out was not a grand deity, but an incredibly **short, petite young woman** (later confirmed Goddess **Hestia**) with dark hair in twin-tails, wearing a simple white dress smudged with soot, and looking extremely flustered.
+Peering out was not a grand deity, but an incredibly short, petite young woman (later confirmed Goddess Hestia) with dark hair in twin-tails, wearing a simple white dress smudged with soot, and looking extremely flustered.
 Behind her, Isaiah glimpsed a cramped, cluttered basement room with overturned potatoes scattered on the floor.
 Hestia, surprised by the tall, blue-haired adventurer at her door, initially asked if he was lost or there for rent (prompting more confusion from Isaiah).